In Southern California, San Pedro is known mostly for one thing: it is where Los Angeles’ port is located.

 Nowadays, the ship is considered a museum.
 Visitors use an application to complete a narrated, self-guided tour.
 Kids can tour the space through a scavenger hunt (led by Vicky, the dog).
 VIP tours are available too.

-I find this place fascinating and recommend it to history fans.
+I find the Battleship Iowa Museum fascinating and recommend it to history fans.
 Plus, the views of the harbor and the Vincent Thomas Bridge are fantastic from the ship.

-SS Lane Victory, a cargo ship used on different wars can be visited on Berth 49 (this is a separate museum).
+SS Lane Victory, a cargo ship used in different wars can be visited on Berth 49 (this is a separate museum).

 Eat and Buy Artisan Chorizo